logo elektroda

 Running a simple MIPS emulator in Python for ALI M3801 firmware (Hello World)

 The firmware checks to see if the UART acknowledges the sending of the data and, if not, performs the transmission again.
 All in a loop, in a blocking manner.
-So we still have to include the transmission acknowledgement flag.
+So we still need to include the transmission acknowledgement flag.

 To do this, we need to simulate bit 0x20 of SCI_16550_ULSR.
 We can do this as soon as a byte is sent.
 Very simple: